kester2015/KeckLFC-deploy/README.md

 ***This step is OPTIONAL at the beginning.***

 > Note: VScode has already provided user friendly interface to install extensions.
 And those extensions typically can be installed ***when you actually need them***.
 So you don't necessarily need to follow the following instructions and install all the extensions at the beginning.
+>
+> add by jinhao 2025-06-04: open the vscode, there are 6 buttons on the upper left side(left column): explorer , search, source control, run and debug, extensions(ctrl+shift+X), remote explorer. click extensions(or type ctrl+shift+X). then search the python extension, jupyter extension, git extension. click the install button.

 - 1. Install python extension in VScode